Perrshan/Data-Structure-Tutorial/tree.md

 ```

-## Problem to Solve : Factor Tree
+## Problem to Solve: Factor Tree

 Create `_factors` functions that will take any integer and return a tree that is made up of the factors of that number.
-In order to use the `_factors` function `factors` will need to be called first which I included below.
+To use the `_factors` function `factors` will need to be called first which I included below.

 These functions will exist outside of the `Binary_Search_Tree` and `Node` classes.